 Predictors of Emergency Service Use in Adolescents and Adults With Autism Spectrum Disorder Living With Family

-This study addressed emergency service use by people with ASD, including engagement with police and paramedics, and emergency department visits.
+This article summarizes a study that addressed emergency service use by people with autism, including engagement with police and paramedics, and emergency department visits.
 Proactive care planning and training for staff and families are advised.

 Sorry, but there are no articles under this topic yet.
 Please check in later.